 1. Pain as a Result of Afterpains

-Right after your delivery, the uterus has no child that needs support and starts reducing back to the size it was earlier.
+Right after your delivery, the uterus starts reducing back to its pre-pregnancy size.
 This leads to some cramping in the abdominal area, termed as afterpains.
 These are usually present for an initial couple of days right after birth, as the uterus takes nearly 6 weeks to return to originality.
 Breastfeeding is known to trigger these pains further.
-Mothers who are giving birth to their first child have lesser pain as compared to other mothers since their uterus still retains the muscle strength that latter mothers do not.
+Mothers who are giving birth to their first child have lesser pain as compared to others, since their uterus retains more muscle strength.

-3. Pain as A Result of the Healing Process of the C-Section
+3. Pain as a Result of the Healing Process After C-Section

-A caesarean birth comes with its own share of pains, that are usually around the incision and the internal wounds, as they proceed with the healing process.
-Taking rest and lying down are the best ways to reduce the pain.
-Pain relievers suggested by the doctors can help alleviate it to an extent.
+A caesarean birth comes with its own share of pains that are usually around the incision and the internal wounds, as they proceed with the healing process.
+Taking rest and lying down are the best ways to reduce pain.
+Pain relievers suggested by doctors can help alleviate it to an extent.

-The pains post delivery depends on the kind of delivery that the mother has had.
+The pains post-delivery depends on the kind of delivery that the mother has had.
 If the delivery was a normal vaginal delivery, then most of the pain fades away within a couple of weeks following the delivery.
-The pressure on the pelvis might feel extreme and, along with the pain, might make you feel as if the uterus might tumble out.
-Rest assured that this will not happen.

-In case you have had a caesarean delivery, the pains fade away in a couple of weeks too.
-However, certain pains or sensations might remain beyond that.
-Medical history of the mother plays a key role in this, such as the number of surgeries undergone previously, if the labour has been extremely lengthy if there have been any complications during the delivery and so on.
+In case you have had a caesarean delivery, the pains fade away in a couple of weeks.
+However, certain pains or sensations might remain beyond that time.
+The medical history of the mother plays a key role in this, such as the number of surgeries undergone previously if the labour has been extremely lengthy, there have been any complications during the delivery, and so on.
 Some amount of soreness might also feel like intense pain, so the fading away time is subjective and varies from person to person, based on their capability to sustain it.

 Since the stomach ache that a woman has after her delivery is mostly the body coming to terms with the abrupt change in physiology, weight, and internal structure, it’s simply a matter of time for the pain to subside.
 Until then, the usual techniques of using well-known painkillers is the go-to method.
 Ibuprofen or paracetamol are the best bets to control such pain.
 Using a warm blanket that is heated or a warm water bag can help soothe the pain as well.
-Any medications should always be recommended by the doctor or taken only after their consultation.
+Any medications should always be taken after consulting a doctor.
 This is primarily because the newborn baby would be breastfeeding and anything the mother consumes passes on to the baby as well.
-Many women find relief by adopting various breathing and relaxation exercises, that are similar to those undertaken during the delivery.
+Many women find relief by adopting various breathing and relaxation exercises that are similar to those undertaken during the delivery.

 Home Remedies for Postpartum Abdominal Pain